 The symptoms of idiopathic pulmonary fibrosis (IPF) are not always noticeable or bothersome until the disease has already progressed.
 As the disease continues to progress, most patients with IPF experience a gradual worsening of lung function.
 But the course of IPF varies a great deal from one patient to another.

 Unlike many other chronic conditions, there are no "stages" of IPF.
 Everyone experiences it differently.
-Data suggest that the median life expectancy tends to be just 2-3 years following diagnosis.
-This is the “median” or middle survival time.
-This means that some patients may only live a shorter time, while some others may live several years longer.
+Some patients may only live a few years, while others may live several years longer.
 Scientists have yet to determine which factors lead one IPF patient to survive longer than another.
 Research has shown that there may be different “subtypes” of IPF.
 It’s possible that patients with a certain IPF subtype may actually live longer than other patients with a different IPF subtype, although this is still being investigated.

 Most people with IPF experience shortness of breath, which doctors call “dyspnea” (“DISP-knee-ah”).
 Some patients ignore occasional breathing troubles, believing it’s just a sign of old age or being out of shape.
 However, as IPF progresses, the damage to the lungs grows more severe, and breathlessness becomes more common.
 It may occur with minor physical activity—such as getting dressed—or while at rest.
 With advanced disease, something as simple as brushing your teeth may even lead to breathlessness.
 Breathlessness has also been reported to lead to other problems, such as trouble with swallowing.

 What Are Exacerbations?

 People with IPF may experience complications that may cause an increase in symptoms or a decline in lung function.
 These complications may also lead to an appearance of new patterns on an HRCT image.
 (Learn more about tests used to monitor progression of IPF.)
 When this happens, it is known as an “acute exacerbation” (“ex-zas-sir-BAY-shun”) of IPF.
 The cause of exacerbations in IPF is still unknown and is being investigated.